The U.S. government attacks drinking by teens with shoddy junk science. Here’s the story.

 When it comes to alcohol policy, federal officials should stick to dispassionate, peer-reviewed research.
 Not slick marketing aimed at promoting one view.
 They should act more like public servants and less like leaders of pressure groups.

-“Government Attacks Drinking with Junk Science” adapted from Hanson, David J. and Walcoff, Matt.
-Age of propaganda: the government attacks drinking by teens with junk science.
-Reason, 2004, 36(5), 44-45.
+“Government Attacks Drinking with Junk Science” adapted from Hanson, D. and Walcoff, M. Age of propaganda: the government attacks drinking by teens with junk science.
+Reason, 36(5), 44-45.